Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

 Customize ticket and contact forms
 ###############

+.. important:: `Forms Designer <https://spform.com/>`_ is included into "Yacht" and "Ocean liner" plans.
+You have to purchase it separately for "Jet boat" plan.

 In order to customize ticket and contact forms you need to install `Forms Designer`_.
 It is available for free for HelpDesk customizations.
 Forms Designer allows to design SharePoint forms with tabs,